actility/thingpark-enterprise-kubernetes/docs/installation-guides/elasticKubernetesService.md

 ## 1. Overview
 ### 1.1.
 Requirements
 #### Workstation
-- `az cli` [Official Installation Note](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed/configured on workstation
+- `aws cli` [Official Installation Note](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed/configured on workstation

 #### Cloud resources

 ThingPark Enterprise OCP deployment have following requirement:
 - A **Kubernetes control plan version 1.19+**
 - A dedicated node pool based on Virtual machine scale set:
-  - Standard_D4s_v4 instances
+  - m5.xlarge instances with 40Gi root device volume
   - Node Count: 3
   - Deployed on 3 Availability Zones

-- An `Azure Blob Container` with an optional `lifecycle management policy` to manage backup retention

-- A `Service Principal` allowed to push Blob to the Container.
-Following informations are required for backup configuration:
-  - A SubscriptionID
-  - A ClientId
-  - A Secret
-  - A TenantID
+- A S3 bucket to store manual,upgrade and scheduled backups.
+Upgrade backups are mandatory
+- To allow backup pull/push to bucket, either:
+  - An IAM User authorized to perform get/put to the bucket with an Access key ID/Secret access key
+  - EKS Node Group configured to use an IAM role with an attached IAM policy allowed to to perform get/put to the bucket

 ### 1.2.
 Additional provisioned resources
 #### Cloud resources

 Installation process will provision dynamically following resources:

-- `Premium_LRS` block volumes for cloud persistence (local persistence not covered)
+- `gp2` block volumes for cloud persistence
-- Public IP and inbound Load Balancer
+- Inbound Amazon Network Load Balancer

 #### Data stack